How long should your email be? (Email experts weigh in)

 Words in an email graph

-Why some pros go with shorter emails
+Why shorter emails

 Henneke Duistermaat is the founder of Enchanting Marketing and one of the 100 top marketers whose emails we analyzed.
 She often sends emails with less than 300 words.